 The Blue Cross Complete Preferred Drug List identifies drugs that are covered for Blue Cross Complete members.
-Although the Preferred Drug list is comprehensive for formulary medications, it doesn't include all available drugs on the market.
+Although the Preferred Drug list is comprehensive for formulary medications, it does not include all available drugs on the market.

-The MDHHS MCO Common Formulary Workgroup and, when compliant with the Common Formulary requirements, the Blue Cross Complete Pharmacy and Therapeutics Committee may add or remove drugs from the Blue Cross Complete Preferred Drug List during the year.
-These changes are published as part of a Pharmacy Formulary update document located at mibluecrosscomplete.com.
+The MDHHS MCO Common Formulary Workgroup and, when compliant with the Common formulary requirements, the Blue Cross Complete Pharmacy and Therapeutics Committee may add or delete drugs from the Blue Cross Complete Preferred Drug List during the year.
+These changes are published as part of a Pharmacy Formulary Update document located at mibluecrosscomplete.com.

 The Blue Cross Complete Preferred Drug List is available online at mibluecrosscomplete.com in PDF form.
 With the exception of maintenance drugs, all prescriptions are limited to a maximum of a 34-day supply unless otherwise specified on the formulary.
 The pharmacy documents are reviewed and updated monthly or as necessary.
-Providers can also access the Online Searchable Formulary linked to this website.
+Providers can also access the Online Drug Search Tool linked to this website.